 Green Dot requires that all of its teachers publish a grading policy for each course.
-Teachers publish course grading policies in each course's syllabus and review the grading policy with the school site principal for approval. Ánimo Mae Jemison's Principal will work with teachers and departments to align grading policies across the school site.
+Teachers publish course grading policies in each course's syllabus and review the grading policy with the school site principal for approval. Ánimo Jefferson 's Principal will work with teachers and departments to align grading policies across the school site.
 Rubrics for individual assignments may vary by teacher, department or school site.
 Grading weights and/or percentages may be established by school-wide or by individual departments to reflect departmental priorities (e.g. Laboratory experiments, writing assignments, etc.).
-Each school and course generally adheres to the following standard grading policy:
+Each school and course generally adhere to the following standard grading policy:

 - 1) Students are given letter grades for assignments - A = superior work, the student consistently excels in quality of work - B = above average work, the student maintains a good standard of work - C = average work, the students does expected work at a moderate level of achievement - D = below average level of achievement.
-While this is a passing grade, the student may have to remediate the course to advance to the next level of instruction. - F = student does not meet minimum requirements; no credit is given. - The grade of "I" (Incomplete) may only be given when extended illness or other unusual circumstances warrant giving the student additional time to fulfill the course work.
-These grades must be removed within six weeks of the next semester, or they become an "F". - 2) Courses typically assign a percentage of a student's total course grade to each of the following categories: homework, quizzes, mid-terms, finals, and class projects.
+While this is a passing grade, the student may have to remediate the course to advance to the next level of instruction. - F = student does not meet minimum requirements; no credit is given. - The grade of "I" (Incomplete) may only be given when extended illness or other unusual circumstances, or an eligible student's participation in Charter School's Extended Semester Program warrant giving the student additional time to fulfill the course work.
+These grades must be removed within eight weeks of the next semester, or they become an "F". - 2) Courses typically assign a percentage of a student's total course grade to each of the following categories: homework, quizzes, mid-terms, finals, and class projects.
 A "typical" class will assign 15% of the total course grade to homework, 20% to quizzes, 20% to mid-terms, 30% to final exams, and 15% to class projects such as portfolios, presentations, or other authentic assessments.